 Side Streets (south of 66th St)

-at 66th St at Park Ave
+Pedestrian crosswalk at 66th St at Park Ave

-Richfield American Legion (6501 Portland Ave).
+American Legion (6501 Portland Ave).

 Park in striped spots only and observe all

 NO RACE PARKING

-lot (6335 Portland Ave)
+Farmers Market lot (6335 Portland Ave)

-Minnesota Pacers will be
+The Minnesota Pacers

 carrying a sign with your goal time.

 for the run.
 However, they soften quickly after it

 Race Physician reminds runners to avoid taking decongestants or

 stimulants in hot weather, as they increase the risk of heat stroke.

 the event of severe weather at the start of the race, organizers will

 announce a delay until the storm passes.
 If severe weather

 occurs during the race, volunteers along the course will direct runners

+along the course).
 The UWHM5K Committee reserves

 the right to cancel the half marathon in the event of an Excessive Heat

 be offered to all registrants in lieu of the half marathon.